aUsernameThatWasntTaken/chatbotV2/README.md

 (Optional) Make the chatbot seem annoyed when the same sentence is input with the same output more than twice.

-Make the chatbot remember information provided by the user
+Make the chatbot remember information provided by the user (test using name)

 Make the chatbot capable of logical reasoning.